Free Shipping on orders over $3,000.

 Keep your layout looking open and spacious by choosing a large bar table instead of a bulky island.
 This is a great solution if you don't necessarily need the extra storage space but would still like a casual eating and entertaining area.

-19. Create Contrast With Two-tone Cabinets
+19. Create Contrast With Two-Tone Cabinets

 Add contrast to your kitchen by mixing and matching cabinet colors.
 You can create a grounding effect by choosing a darker color for your kitchen island and base cabinets while making the layout feel open and airy with light-colored wall cabinets.

-20. Make Cooking the Main Event With a Guest-facing Stovetop
+20. Make Cooking the Main Event With a Guest-Facing Stovetop

 Kitchen island with stovetop.